 Hugh Grant – Actor

 Hugh Grant (Hugh John Mungo Grant) is famous for his leading roles in romantic comedy shows, one of which is Bridget Jones’s Diary.
 He was born on September 9, 1960, in London, England.
-What brought him into the raving hearts of the public was his endearing performance in Four Weddings and a Funeral in 1994, because of which he won a Golden Globe Award for Best Actor.
+What brought him into the raving hearts of the public was his endearing performance in Four Weddings and a Funeral in 1994, as a result of which he won a Golden Globe Award for Best Actor.

 Hugh first tested the waters of acting during his senior year at the University of Oxford, where he studied English Literature.
 He first appeared in a student film, Privileged.
 Afterwards, he joined the Oxford University Dramatic Society.

-Among his other awards include the 5th Empire Awards for Best British Actor because of his performance in Notting Hill; London Critics Circle Film Awards 2002 for ALFS Award for British Actor of the Year in About a Boy; and Evening Standard Award for Best Supporting Actor for starring in Paddington 2.
+His other awards include the 5th Empire Awards for Best British Actor because of his performance in Notting Hill; London Critics Circle Film Awards 2002 for ALFS Award for British Actor of the Year in About a Boy; and Evening Standard Award for Best Supporting Actor for starring in Paddington 2.

 Lord Howard Florey – Nobel Prize-Winning Pathologist